 Reading

-Literacy in fourth grade combines the writing and reading workshop models to emphasize the idea of purpose: Why do we read?
+Literacy in fourth grade combines writing and reading to emphasize the idea of purpose: Why do we read?
 Why do we write?
 What books do we choose?
 And which stories do we want to tell?
 How can we positively impact the world beyond our school with our words?
 We place a strong emphasis on reading and understanding informational texts and the key skills needed to discern factual information.
 Primary sources take on great importance in bringing history to life, as girls learn to notice key details and interpret their significance while also considering multiple points of view on a topic.
 In their study of fiction, fourth graders continue to examine various story elements that include plot, setting, character development, conflict, and theme.
 They further add the study of literary devices such as symbolism and simile to develop their appreciation for figurative language.
 Girls enhance their abilities to express themselves and their ideas as they engage in book club discussions centered around social issues, fantasy, and a variety of genres.
 Students continue word study to master spelling patterns and deconstruct words for meaning.

 Writing